Do you have a single source of truth for Sales and Marketing collateral in your company?

 How We Built Our Custom Asset Repository

-If you would like to consolidate your Sales and Marketing collateral into one searchable database and library, we recommend you build your own digital asset repository using our guide.
+If you would like to consolidate your Sales and Marketing collateral into one searchable online database and library, we recommend you build your own digital asset repository using our guide.
 You’ll need a Caspio account to create this app so if you don’t have that yet, go ahead and open a free trial here.

 Now, let’s get started!

 Step 1: Visualize the application via a design document.

 Having clear, documented goals will help streamline your development process.
 The format is entirely up to you, but make sure you include all the essential elements (features, user roles, etc.) of your app.